andysprague44/brightwheel-exercise/README.md

 **Choice**
 I decided to use Amazon Redshift as the target.
 This was largely due to it being the most recent OLAP database I have worked with, so will speed up development time.
 It also happens to be a decent choice for analytical use-cases.

+But, I ran out of time so used SQLite for the exercise (the default connection for the chosen ETL approach) - obviously would switch for prod use.

 ### ETL solution

 **Requirements**